delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

    .proj.2007 files.
 To run this batch file, open a command window and make the Demos directory current.
 Now simply run the batch file by typing its name.

 From your Delphi IDE open Demos\PJConsoleAppDemos.bpg.
-The demo projects and the example console application projects should all be listed in the IDE's Project Manager window.
+The VCL demo projects and the example console application projects should all be listed in the IDE's Project Manager window.

 You can now build selected demos or compile them all in one go using the Projects | Build All Projects menu option.

+To build the FireMonkey 2 demos you must open their .dproj files one at a time and build them.

 Delphi may update the project or project group files.
 If this happens you may need to restore the original files from before re-compiling with a different